andrewtchin/message-parser/README.md

 ### Assumptions

 * Mention token must begin with '@' - cannot be embedded within a token.
-* Link token must begin with http:// or https://.
 * No upper bound on length of username, subject to max message length.
 * URLs are HTTP(S) because retrieving titles for other protocols would not be relevant.
+* Link token must begin with http:// or https://.
-* Input validation is handled by the regex that specifies the attributes we are interested in and will ignore any tokens that do not match.
+* Input validation is handled by the regexes that specify the attributes we are interested in and will ignore parts of the message that do not match.
+* The output list for each attribute is not a set - contains duplicate values if duplicate matches are present.

 ### Limitations